 COMPANY DETAILS

 Name Draincare Ltd

 Address Unit 20 Martinfield Business Centre

 Welwyn Garden City

 Herts

 Postcode AL7 1HG

 Telephone No. 01582 467111

 Mobile No.

 Email info@draincare.com

 Website

 Name of persons with the ULTIMATE RESPONSIBILITY for health, safety and

 environmental matters within the company

 Name Chris Gifkins

 Designation Director

-Signature Cof.
+Signature Ceop-

 POLICY AWARENESS

-People who need to k now this po olicy in All Directors
+People who need to know this policy in detail All Directors

-People who need to have a broad understanding of this policy Managers a nd Supervisors
+People who need to have a broad understanding of this policy a broad Managers and Supervisors

-People who need to k now that th is policy All employees
+People who need to k exists People who need to know that this policy exists All employees

-CHANGE CONTROL DETAILS
+CHANGE CON AILS

 Date Version Desc ription Reason for change

 April 2019 3 New Issue & Amendment

 December 2019 4 Amendment

-July 2020 5 Amendment
+May 2020 5 Amendment

+July 2021 6